Setting up a static-site Blog with Emacs ox-hugo and Hugo

 - Inline Dynamic Content if needed

-- Easy markup syntax ->
+- Easy markup syntax -> org-mode!

 Embedding p5.js sketches to showcase my creative coding fun :)